Extravagant is the adjective that many associate to modern Japanese civilization.

 - In their website, most businesses will indicate what exit to take from the subway station closer to them.
 No joke, make a note of that, as some subway stations can have up to 30 exits, some being many blocks apart from each other.

 All cities I visited in Japan are outstandingly clean.
 Shining clean, and not just "compared to" most of the cities I've even been to in the Western world.
 They are clean.
-But it must be a miracle indeed, because there are no trash baskets to be seen anywhere.
+But it must be a miracle indeed, because there are no trash cans to be seen anywhere.
 None, zero, zilch.

 One must 'save' their trash until such time as one finds a place where one can dispose of all the garbage.
 Literally.
 And the thing is, everyone carries a bag of some sort to put trash in.
 Everyone.